Assembling your view…

 286,075 residents · Alaska

 The #1 spot goes to Anchorage, and the breakdown explains why.
 Renters here pay $1,660/month — saving renters $2,820 per year compared to the national average.
-Meanwhile, Housing is the standout at index 97, keeping costs manageable.
+Meanwhile, Utilities is the standout at index 97, keeping costs manageable.
 The weak spot?
-Healthcare at 99.
+Housing at 113.
 At a 20% rent-to-income ratio, there's genuine breathing room in the average household budget.

 Our persona scoring model weights cost, income, rent, healthcare, taxes, and city size based on what matters most to remote workers.
 Each factor scores 10-25 points out of a 100-point composite.
 The guide ranks every tracked city in Alaska by this personalized metric.
 All data is sourced from federal agencies and verified research institutions.
 Cost of living indices are normalized to 100 (national median) using Zillow rent as the primary signal, with sub-category adjustments derived from regional BLS price data.
 Rankings are updated monthly as new data is released.

-Anchorage scores highest for remote workers due to its below-average cost of living, median rent of $1,660/mo, and above-average median income of $98,152.
+Anchorage scores highest for remote workers due to its strong income potential, median rent of $1,660/mo, and above-average median income of $98,152.

 Our cost of living index uses real Zillow rent data as the foundation, indexed to 100 (national median).
 Sub-categories (housing, food, transport, utilities, healthcare) are derived from the overall index with regional adjustments.
 Data is updated monthly.